perpetual-motion/marked/README.md

     - use of the pygments.appspot.com syntax highlighter
     - pluggable interface for adding your own markdown tags

+**FYI**: The regular `marked` function is still available, but an async highlighter won't work with it

 ## Install

 ``` bash